AliceO2Group/ReadoutCard/README.md

 Card Configurator
 -------------------
-The `CardConfigurator` class offers an interface to configure the Readout Card (_currently only implemented for the CRU_).
-In order to configure the CRU one has to create a `CardConfigurator` object.
+The `CardConfigurator` class offers an interface to configure the Readout Card.
+In order to configure the CRU or CRORC, one has to create a `CardConfigurator` object.
 The constructor can either be called with a list of parameters, or a path to a configuration file, specifying these parameters.

-### Parameters
+### CRU Parameters

 The `CardConfigurator` utilizes the `Parameters` class, the same class where Parameters are specified for DMA channels.
 For the
 Card Configurator, the parameters need to be initialized for the card on BAR2.
 The command that